-Section 30 (1) "A parent or guardian of a child of compulsory school age who neglects or refuses to cause a child to attend school is, unless the child is legally excused from attendance, guilty of an offence and on conviction is liable to a fine of not more than \$200."
+Section 30(1) A parent or guardian of a person required to attend school under section 21 who neglects or refuses to cause that person to attend school is, unless the person is 16 years old or older, guilty of an offence and on conviction is liable to a fine of not more than \$200.

+Note:

-Note: Since the parent is legally bound to "cause the child to attend school", the parent is passing the responsibility of care to the adults in the school under the supervision of the Principal.
+Since the parent is legally bound to "cause the child to attend school", the parent is passing the responsibility of care to the adults in the school under the supervision of the Principal.
 This is the duty of care required by the parent of a child in the normal parenting of a child.
 Failure to provide the care constitutes neglect of the child's rights that may put the child in a position of needing protection under the Child and Family Services Act.